 The blockchain is the next generation technology that is completely revolutionizing every aspect of our lives.
 Despite a lot of online controversy and debate, the role of blockchain in our growth just cannot be denied.
 It is here to stay, and many industry experts think the same.

 If you are a newbie, who is looking for a blockchain cheat sheet, then you have come to the right place.
-Today, we will be going through 13 blockchain questions that everyone should know about.
+Today, we will be going through 15+ blockchain questions and answer that everyone should know about.

 The blockchain is slowly transforming the social systems around us.
 It is providing a key feature that other technology failed to provide until now, i.e., decentralization.
 The decentralization feature is also changing our finance sector and enabling it to impact almost every vertical out there.

-In short, blockchain has more positives than negatives.
+In short, advantages of blockchain are more than disadvantages.
 So, without any delay, let’s get started with the blockchain things that everybody should know about.
 You can also download the blockchain cheat sheet pdf to keep it with yourself and learn on the go.

 We can think blockchain as a decentralized database.
 But, it is more than that.
 The blockchain is a decentralized ledger.
 In a blockchain, data can be stored, recorded, traced and worked upon without the need of any centralized authority.
 Blockchain consists of blocks which in turn consists of transactions assigned to it.
 Each of the transactions is encrypted in nature which in turn protects the identity of the participants.
 This simple idea has tons of use cases and can be implemented in almost every vertical out there including finance, government, transport and so on.

 Want to know more about blockchain technology?
 Check out our this Ultimate Blockchain Technology Guide.

 Now, that we learned about blockchain, we need to answer our next question, “Does blockchain matter?”
 If yes, why does it matter?